bdsim-collaboration/pybdsim/docs/source/plotting.rst

 BDSIM Optics
 ------------

-With a model, use :code:`sample, all;` in the input GMAD to give a sampler behind every element.
+With a BDSIM model, use :code:`sample, all;` in the input GMAD file to put a sampler behind every element.
 Then calculate the optics and plot just those on their own.

 ::